Anonymous961/Hacknation/Hacknation /Team Hackpack/Template.md

 ## Use Cases of your project
+- Can be used to find lost items easily.
 - It can be used to track packages, luggage, etc in transit, and the user can get direct updates.
 - Very useful in tracking pets, cattle, etc.
-- Can be used to find lost items easily
 - Secured by the use of Web3 Tech to further enhance security and future innovations of project.
 - A huge advantage is that it is free of cost and anyone has an alternative to the inexpensive tech products like airtags.